Anti-de Sitter space: Definition and properties

-Much as spherical and hyperbolic spaces can be visualized by an isometric embedding in a flat space of one higher dimension (as the sphere and pseudosphere respectively), anti-de Sitter space can be visualized as the Lorentzian analogue of a sphere in a space of one additional dimension.
-The extra dimension is timelike.
-In this article we adopt the convention that the metric in a timelike direction is negative.
+Much as spherical and hyperbolic spaces can be visualized by an isometric embedding in a flat space of one higher dimension (as the sphere and pseudosphere respectively), anti-de Sitter space can be visualized as the Lorentzian analogue of a sphere embedded in a space of one additional dimension, in which the additional dimension is a second timelike dimension.
+In this article we adopt the convention that the metric tensor in a timelike direction is negative.